UBC-MDS/DSCI-532_2025_22_nyc-arrest-tracker/README.md

 ### What You Can Do:

 - View Arrest Locations: The interactive map shows precincts and boroughs in NYC.
 Hover over locations for tooltips and click on them to get detailed arrest statistics.
-- Analyze Crime Types: View the relative frequency of different crime types in a bar chart.
+- Analyze Crime Types: View the relative frequency of the top 5 crime types in a bar chart.
 - Examine Demographics: Use pie charts to explore arrests by gender and age group.
 - Filter Data: Use the sidebar to filter data by crime type, and toggle between precinct and borough views on the map.
 - Customize Map View: Switch between viewing precinct locations and borough locations on the map with the toggle button.